morse-simulator/morse/doc/morse/user/multinode/socket.rst

 list to all connected clients, thus synchronising the movement of all robots across the multi-node simulation.

-The ``multinode_server`` program can take as an optional command line argument a floating point value indicating the time in seconds between the synchronisation message sent to all clients.
-This delay effectively slows down the simulation.
-By default the delay is set to 0 seconds, so it will run at the fastest possible speed.
-It is currently not possible to speed up the simulation.

-While the simulation is running, the ``multinode_server`` program also permits pausing the simulation in all nodes.
-The pause is toggled on and off in the terminal where the program is running, and typing :kbd:`p` and pressing :kbd:`enter`.

 Executing a socket multi-node simulation
 ----------------------------------------